The Battle on Social Media: Misinformation and Fake Accounts in the Sudanese Conflict

 Both sides of the conflict have a history of using social media to polish their image.

-And the “Beam Reports” company monitored the existence of a “systematic campaign to polish the image of the paramilitary forces (Rapid Support)” on “Facebook”, which began in May 2019 after a military coup overthrew the regime of President Omar al-Bashir.
+And the “Beam Reports” company monitored the existence of a “systematic campaign to polish the image of the paramilitary forces (Rapid Support)” on “Facebook”, which began in May 2019 following a military coup overthrew the regime of President Omar al-Bashir.

 Tessa Knight of the American digital auditing laboratory, DFR Lab, confirms that the support forces previously manipulated communication platforms.